Hope you are all well and staying as safe as we each can be in these challenging days.

 - Where are you sitting?
 I have noticed that it is important to sit somewhere where there is natural light as well as artificial light available.
 A room where a window can be opened helps refresh the air, increase the oxygen in your space and keeps you alert.
+Being able to gaze at a distance is proven to help rest and refresh eyes strained from staring at a screen.
 Being near an electrical outlet to keep your devices powered up is important as well.
 Do you need an extension cord?
 Is the room you are in visually comfortable for you?
 Tidy up or move things that might distract you from your clients.

 - What are you sitting on?
 I have found that I had to experiment with a couple different chairs and small pillows before settling on a combination that feels comfortable to sit in for several hours.
 I am also using a second chair to put my feet up on.
 This seems to help my hips and it might be something you want to experiment with.
 I keep a light blanket within arms reach to throw over my lap if the room gets cool.